 In addition to the World of Hyatt Credit Card, you can also earn Hyatt points by transferring points from Chase Ultimate Rewards.
 Because Hyatt is one of the twelve airline and hotel transfer partners of Chase’s Ultimate Rewards program, you can transfer Ultimate Rewards points into your World of Hyatt account at a 1:1 ratio.
 This means one Chase point will equal one World of Hyatt point.

 And if you don’t have Chase Ultimate Rewards points, they can be earned from a number of personal and business credit cards.
-Most notably the Chase Sapphire Preferred Card which is currently offering a welcome offer bonus of 60,000 points after spending $4,000 in the first three months of card membership.
-That’s enough for up to three free nights at these Hyatt all inclusive resorts.
+Most notably the Chase Sapphire Preferred Card which is currently offering a welcome offer bonus of 80,000 points after spending $4,000 in the first three months of card membership.
+That’s enough for up to four free nights at these Hyatt all-inclusive resorts.

 Click Here to learn more about the Chase Sapphire Preferred Card.